CAREERS LAUNCHED. GENRES BORN. MILLIONS ENTERTAINED.

 How the Grand Ole Opry and the Ryman changed the music industry forever.

 The Grand Ole Opry® began just five years after commercial radio was born in the United States.
-In 1925, the National Life and Accident Insurance Company built a radio station as a public service to the local community and with the hope that the new medium could advertise insurance policies.
+In 1925, the National Life and Accident Insurance Company built a radio station as a public service to the local community with the hope that the new medium could advertise the brand of the National Life and Accident Insurance Company to the masses.
 The station’s call letters, WSM, stood for the company’s motto: “We Shield Millions.”